THINGS TO DO BEFORE PURCHASING A HOME

 Do not buy someone’s problem, or like they say in cards, “do not get left holding the Old Maid”.
 Protect yourself from buying someone else’s problem.
 The way you do this is simple.
 Hire a qualified home inspector in your proposed community/neighborhood to do a thorough home inspection, before you buy anything.

 When making an offer on a home, legal experts frequently suggest you need to include the following phrase in your offer to purchase a home: “This offer to purchase is subject to a satisfactory building inspection.”
 If available in your area, we suggest hiring a member of the American Society of Home Inspectors, or a member of the National Association of Home Inspectors.
+Separate from this we also strongly suggest a plumbing inspection from a qualified plumber in your area along with a roof inspection from a qualified roofer in your area.
+Home inspectors are frequently not plumbing or roofing experts.

 Again do not make an offer on a home, or any type of residential property without the following condition: “This offer is subject to a satisfactory home inspection.”